-[G+T 7.3, G+T 12]
+[Gould+Tobochnik 7.3, G+T 12]

-Now, for the first time on this course, we start to deal with actual simulation of physical processes, as opposed to using MC for integration or data analysis.
-Let us start with a typical problem in physics, a couple of drunken sailors.
+On part II of these MC courses, "MC simulations in physics", we deal with actual simulation of physical processes.

+• Let us start with a typical problem in physics, a couple of drunken sailors.